What does it take to succeed as a new team leader, particularly in an environment where not every requirement or metric is already laid out?

 - Are they able to identify their own missteps?
 And can they take in and apply feedback when others point out errors or weaknesses?

-This is certainly not an exhaustive list.
+This is not an exhaustive list by any means.
 But assuming that the new leaders understand the technical aspects of the role, almost all of their growth and development will come in the areas of communication; decision-making, judgment, and insight; support and development for the employees who report to them; and collaboration and cooperation with colleagues.

 Are you meeting all of the requirements on this list?
 Do you need help thinking through what your role or responsibility is?
 Do you know how to help someone else meet their requirements?